lorin/resilience-engineering/README.md

 * [Resilience is not control: healthcare, crisis management, and ICT]
 * [Taking Things in One’s Stride: Cognitive Features of Two Resilient Performances]
 * [Human Performance in Anesthesia: A Corpus of Cases]
+* [Minding the Gaps: Creating Resilience in Health Care]
+* [From Counting Failures to Anticipating Risks: Possible Futures for Patient Safety]
+* [Resilience Engineering: New directions for measuring and maintaining safety in complex systems]
+* [Behind Human Error: Taming Complexity to Improve Patient Safety]

 [Behind Human Error]: https://www.amazon.com/Behind-Human-Error-David-Woods/dp/0754678342